thomasma/jaxrs-cxf-springsec/README.md

 - Move to the target folder where the war file resides.
 - run - *vmc login* (login using your CF credentials)
 - run - *vmc push jaxrscxf*  (to delete the deployed application run *vmc delete jaxrscxf*)

+* Note: If my sample service is running you can get to it via http://jaxrscxf.cloudfoundry.com/services/timeoftheday/asplaintext *